-Essential Component: Co ntinuum of Supports Definition of Essential Coach uses fidelity/observation data to identify the recipient's needs to master skills and align them v Component: continuum of coaching supports (i.e. high moderate low or ongoing coaching supports).
-Supports i with a continuum of coaching supports (i.e., high, moderate, low, or ongoing coaching supports).
+Definition of Essential Component: Coach uses fidelity/observation data to identify the recipient's needs to master skills and align them with a continuum of coaching supports (i.e., high, moderate, low, or ongoing coaching supports).
 Supports may increase or decrease based on the targeted skill, level of acquisition, and needs of the coaching recipient.

-Contribution to Desired Outcome: Ensures allocation of resources are aligned with recipients' needs for efficiently mastering skills.
-References: Kretlow & Barth olomew, 2014; Kretlow, Wood, & Cooke, 2014 4; Massar (2017); Wood et al., (2016) Behavioral Indicators Expected Use in Practice Developmental Use in Practice Unacceptable Use in Practice The individual providing coaching: The individual providing coaching: The individual providing coaching: Follows a continuum of coaching supports (i.e., high, moderate, low, ongoing) to develop and maintain skills over time and uses data to guide decisions for moving between the continuum of supports.
+Contribution to Desired Ensures allocation of resources are aligned with recipients' needs for efficiently mastering skills.
+References: Kretlow & B Kretlow & Bartholomew, 2014; Kretlow, Wood, & Cooke, 2014; Massar (2017); Wood et al., (2016) Behavioral Indicators Expected Use in Practice Developmental Use in Practice Unacceptable Use in Practice The individual providing coaching: The individual providing coaching: The individual providing coaching: Follows a continuum of coaching supports (i.e., high, moderate, low, ongoing) to develop and maintain skills over time and uses data to guide decisions for moving between the continuum of supports.
 Inconsistently follows a continuum of coaching supports (i.e., high, moderate, low, ongoing) to develop and maintain skills over time and inconsistently uses data to guide decisions for moving between the continuum of supports.
 Provides the same coaching support to all recipients.
-Provides supports based on one of the four levels of the continuum for each target area (if more than one target area is identified, not all target areas need to receive the same level of supports).
-Provides supports across levels (e.g., elements of low and high, moderate and ongoing) based on personal preference instead of recipient fidelity data.
-Provides the same level of coaching support to individual recipient overtime regardless of recipient's change in skill level.
-Provides ongoing coaching support by completing all of the following as appropriate: • Focusing on adapting practices to meet contextual fit amid challenges and transitions • Using independent practice with coach support • Taking a participant role while the recipient leads the coaching session • Building and using feedback and communication loops that flow Provides ongoing coaching support by applying some but not all of the following: • Focusing on adapting practices to meet contextual fit amid challenges and transitions • Using independent practice with coach support • Taking a participant role while the recipient leads the coaching session • Building and using feedback and communication loops that flow easily between the coach and coaching recipient Unintentional about providing coaching assistance based on the continuum of supports.
+Provides supports based on one of the four levels of the continuum for each target are (if more than one target area is identified, not all target areas need to receive the sam level of supports). elements of low and high, moderate and ongoing) based on personal preference Provides the same level of coaching support to individual recipient overtime regardless of recipient's change in skill level.
+Provides ongoing coaching support by completing all of the following as appropriate: • Focusing on adapting practices to meet contextual fit amid challenge and transitions • Using independent practice with coach support • Taking a participant role while the recipient leads the coaching sessio • Building and using feedback and communication loops that flow Using independent practice with coach support Taking a participant role while the recipient leads the coaching session Unintentional about providing coaching assistance based on the continuum of supports.